|

 I call Toronto home and live in a 100-year-old

-house with my spouse, potter
+house with my wife, potter

 Kim Henderson